 This course will be taught by José E.P.
 Santos.
-Mariana and Federico will TA the course and assist with the lectures.
+A TA for the course, whenever available, will assist with the lectures.
 Lectures will be the basis of instruction.
 Each lecture will have at least 1 or 2 scientific review articles that are required reading.
-Students are expected to study the assigned papers before class to encourage discussion during lectures.

-Assigned reading materials are part of the teaching materials and will be used to
+Students are expected to study the assigned papers either before or after each class to encourage discussion during lectures.
+Assigned reading materials are part of the teaching materials and will be used to formulate exam questions.